ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Path Selection: Path Selection represents the act of choosing one or more paths that are available to use based on the Selection Properties provided by the application, the policies and heuristics of a Transport Services system.

-* Protocol Selection: Protocol Selection represents the act of choosing one or more sets of protocol options that are available to use based on the Transport Properties provided by the application, and the heuristics or policies within the Transport Services system.
+* Protocol Selection: Protocol Selection represents the act of choosing one or more sets of protocol stacks that are available to use based on the Transport Properties provided by the application, and the heuristics or policies within the Transport Services system.

 ### Candidate Racing {#racing}

 * Protocol Option Racing: Protocol Racing is the act of attempting to establish, or scheduling attempts to establish, multiple Protocol Stacks that differ based on the composition of protocols or the options used for protocols.

 * Path Racing: Path Racing is the act of attempting to establish, or scheduling attempts to establish, multiple Protocol Stacks that differ based on a selection from the available Paths.
-Since different Paths will have distinct configurations for local addresses and DNS servers, attempts across different Paths will perform separate DNS resolution stepss, which can lead to further racing of the resolved Remote Endpoints.
+Since different Paths will have distinct configurations for local addresses and DNS servers, attempts across different Paths will perform separate DNS resolution steps, which can lead to further racing of the resolved Remote Endpoints.

 * Remote Endpoint Racing: Remote Endpoint Racing is the act of attempting to establish, or scheduling attempts to establish, multiple Protocol Stacks that differ based on the specific representation of the Remote Endpoint, such as IP addresses resolved from a DNS hostname.